 You will also be prompted to pick an image that you want to run.
-We recommend that you choose "CentOS-7.7.1908-GPU-CUDA-10.2".
-This image has the Nvidia vGRID driver version 440.56 and Cuda 10.2 built into it.
+We recommend that you choose "CentOS-7.8.2003-vGPU".
+This image is the standard CentOS Linux image and has the Nvidia vGRID driver built into it.
 It also has the client license utility installed that automatically checks out an Nvidia vGrid license.
 The GPU will still work without a license, however the full feature set is not available, performance is degraded and you will get license warnings when you try and use it.
 If, for some reason you require a different image, you will have to do the necessary configurations and driver installations to make the image compatible with the GPU hardware.
 It is critical that the version of the driver that runs on your instance is the same major version that is installed on CCR's cloud infrastructure that hosts the cloud instances, otherwise you will have incompatibilities and it will not work correctly.
 Documentation is not provided for this; however, CCR staff are available for consultation.
 Please see our rates and policies here.

 Once that's done, click on the arrow corresponding to the image to add.

 This section displays all of the available options for sizing your instance.
 You must use the up arrow next to the instance "flavor" you decide you want to run.
 This list shows each flavor, the number of virtual CPUs (VCPUS), RAM (memory), total disk size, and total size of root disk.
 If you click the arrow to the left of the flavor name, you will be shown how starting up an instance of that size will impact your group's (project) quota.
-For the sake of creating a vGPU, you can either choose the g1.v100d-2q or g1.v100d-4q flavor (where 2q and 4q mean 2 GB and 4GB of GPU memory respectively).
+For the sake of creating a vGPU, you can choose any of the following flavors depending on your requirements:

 There are two types of network on Lake Effect: public, and private.
 The default is the lakeeffect-199.109.195 public network, but if you want to create a private network for your instance/project and assign it a floating IP address, please view this document on how to do so.